AMD vs. Intel CPU Market Share: 7nm Makes Landfall as Price War Begins

 Thoughts

-It appears that AMD is headed in the right direction on all fronts, though Intel's dominant market position makes for slow progress.
-In the near term, Intel is ready to exploit its advantage of incumbency and sheer scale to slow AMD's progress, primarily through price cuts rather than innovative new products.
-We'll have to wait until next year to see the fruits of Intel's Comet Lake labors, but they largely look to be yet another iteration of the 14nm Skylake architecture.
-Without some severe price cuts, that isn't going to be enough to hold AMD back from stealing significantly more market share in the DIY and enthusiast markets.
+It appears that AMD is heading in the right direction on all fronts, but Intel's dominant market position makes for slow progress.
+In the near term, Intel is ready to exploit its advantage of incumbency and sheer scale to slow AMD's progress, but it appears Intel's strategy is to use price cuts rather than innovative new products.
+We'll have to wait until next year to see the fruits of Intel's Comet Lake labors, but they largely look to be yet another iteration of the 14nm Skylake architecture, albeit with a few extra cores at the top of the stack and Hyper-Threading interspersed throughout.
+Without significant price cuts, that likely isn't enough to hold AMD back from stealing significantly more market share in the DIY and enthusiast markets.

-AMD's EPYC Rome is also slowly gaining steam, and while it isn't a critical selling point for the client market, Intel's lack of PCIe 4.0 support is too hard to ignore for many high-performance applications, like in supercomputing and HPC.
-Those systems will be obsolete long before their expected shelf life of five years due to the now-bottlenecked interface.
+AMD's EPYC Rome is also slowly gaining steam, and while it isn't a critical selling point for the client market, Intel's lack of PCIe 4.0 support is impossible to ignore for many high-performance applications, like in the supercomputing and HPC space.
+Systems with PCIe 3.0 will be obsolete long before their expected shelf life of three-to-five years due to the now-bottlenecked interface.
 That's why we see AMD nearly running the table in HPC and supercomputer wins.
-All this means we can expect some drastic price adjustments to Intel's forthcoming server chips, too.
+All of this means we can expect some drastic price adjustments to Intel's forthcoming flagship server chips, too.